mepps-md/tor/docs/source/codebooks.rst

 Calendar information
 --------------------

-Identification scheme according to the IATI standards
+Identification scheme according to the IATI standard

 The international list of agencies carrying out registration of organizations and their registers.

 * `Standard description <http://iatistandard.org/201/upgrades/decimal-upgrade-to-2-02/>`_

-* `Guidebooks in JSON format <http://standards.openprocurement.org/codelists/organization-identifier-scheme/en.json>`_
+* `Codebooks in JSON format <http://standards.openprocurement.org/codelists/organization-identifier-scheme/en.json>`_

 List of measurement units used
 ------------------------------